Flash Firing Restriction Due to Temperature Increase

 Modeling lamp temperature increase warning

-A warning screen appears when the temperature of the modeling lamp rises.
+The following warning appears when the modeling lamp becomes hot.

 |Display||Level 1||Level 2|